When Spine Surgery is Necessary

 At the Adena Spine Center, we are committed to working with our patients to try non-surgical options to relieve their pain.
 In about 90 percent of our patients, that approach works and patients return to an active lifestyle with greatly reduced or no pain.

 In about 10 percent of patients, however, surgical intervention is needed.
-At Adena, orthopaedic surgeons and neurosurgeons, specially trained in spine procedures, perform many different types of traditional and minimally invasive spine surgery.
-We consistently achieve excellent results for our patients and have infection rates, always a concern with any type of surgery, well below the national average.
+At Adena, spine surgeons, specially trained in spine procedures, perform many different types of traditional and minimally invasive spine surgery.
+We consistently achieve excellent results based upon outcome measures we track on our patients.
+For example, infection rates, always a concern with any type of surgery, are well below the national average.

 Minimally invasive surgery is performed with special tools through just a few small incisions.
 This technique often results in less pain and faster recovery for patients.